lemrob/plastic_pollution_seasonal_variation/README.md

     - How does rainfall and plastic pollution seasonality interact with wildlife?
 These may be considerations for The Ocean Cleanup to take

-## Steps Taken During the Project:
+## 🧪 Steps Taken During the Project

 ### Pre-processing:

-- Downloading, processing and cleaning data on river pollution, geo-locations, climate rainfall data, and inital vizualisations
+- Downloading, processing and cleaning data on river pollution, geo-locations, climate rainfall data, and inital visualizations

 ### Exploratory Data Analysis (EDA)